If you’re one of the lucky people who tend to fall asleep at night without a problem, please accept our apologies.

 What’s Really in Your Mattress

-Whether your mattress is memory foam or a traditional innerspring model, chances are most of that cushy material is polyurethane foam, the synthetic chemical that comes from petroleum.
+Whether you have a memory foam mattress or a traditional innerspring model, chances are most of that cushy material is polyurethane foam, the synthetic chemical that comes from petroleum.

 Yup.
 Chances are, you’re sleeping on a fossil fuel-based mattress.
 Which in itself can seem a little strange.